nuta/resea/HACKING.md

 // Send and receive a message. error_t ipc_call(cid_t ch, struct message *m, struct message *r);
 // Send and receive a message.
 The difference from the `ipc_call` is that in
-// send phase, `ipc_replyrecv` won't block (returns an error) if the receiver
+// send phase, `ipc_replyrecv` won't block (returns an error) if no receivers
-// does not exist.
-This is useful when you reply a message to a client from a
+// wait on the destination channel.
+This is useful when you reply a message to
-// server: if the client is not waiting for the reply, `ipc_call` would block
+// a client from a server: if the client is not waiting for the reply,
-// forever and it leads to a Denial-of-Service attack to the server. error_t ipc_replyrecv(cid_t ch, struct message *m, struct message *r);
+// `ipc_call` would block forever and it leads to a Denial-of-Service attack to
+// the server.
+error_t ipc_replyrecv(cid_t ch, struct message *m, struct message *r);
 ```